OpenVoiceOS TTS Server

 any query parameters passed to

-to be defined at runtime and not by plugin config at load time (for plugins that support it)
+/v2/synthesizewill be forwarded to the individual pluginsget_ttsmethod if they are defined as kwargs there. 💡 This allows"voice"and"lang"to be defined at runtime and not by plugin config at load time (for plugins that support it)

 Companion Plugin